-A Certificate of Competency in a Calbright College noncredit program pathway confirms that the learner has demonstrated successful achievement of the program outcomes.
-The program outcomes represent a set of competencies that prepare the learner to progress in a career path and/or undertake degree-applicable or non degree-applicable credit courses.
-Calbright College will issue the certificate with a list of relevant competencies achieved by the learner.
+A Certificate of Competency in a Calbright College noncredit program pathway confirms that the student has demonstrated successful achievement of the program outcomes.
+The program outcomes represent a set of competencies that prepare the student to progress in a career path and/or undertake degree-applicable or non degree-applicable credit courses.
+Calbright College will issue the certificate with a list of relevant competencies achieved by the student.

-For a Certificate of Competency, a learner must:
+For a Certificate of Competency, a student must: